WRI 120 College Composition I 4cr

 AP Credit Eligibility:

 2. Did you score a 4 or a 5 of the AP Lang & Comp?
-Or, did you score a 6 or a 7 on the IB exam?
+Or did you score a 5 or higher on the Higher Level English IB exam?
 If yes, continue...

-3. You are eligible to submit a portfolio to apply for CCI credit with AP.
+3. You are eligible to submit a portfolio to apply for CCI credit with AP or IB.